 Measurement functions are selected with front panel hardkey and softkey menus.
 Measurements can be printed or plotted directly with a compatible peripheral.
 Instrument states can be saved to the internal floppy disk, internal non-volatile memory, or internal volatile memory.
-Built-in service diagnostics are available to simplify troubleshooting procedures.
+Built-in service diagnostics are available to simplify troubleshooting procedures

 Measurement calibrations and data averaging provide performance improvement and flexibility.
 Measurement calibrations consist of normalizing data, utilizing the internal factory calibration, or calibrating with external standards.
-Measurement calibration reduces errors iv ES User's Guide associated with crosstalk, directivity, source and load match, and frequency response.
+Measurement calibration reduces errors associated with crosstalk, directivity, frequency response, and source match.
 Refer to Chapter 9, "Specifications," for error correction specifications.